syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/exporting-with-templates.md

 ## Exporting with caption template

-Excel export allows exporting Grid with caption template to an excel document.
+The Excel export feature enables exporting of Grid with a caption template to an Excel document.

-In the below sample, the customized caption text is exported to Excel by using [captionText](../../api/grid/exportGroupCaptionEventArgs/#captiontext) property in the [exportGroupCaption](../../api/grid/#exportgroupcaption) event.
+In the following sample, the customized caption text is exported to Excel using [captionText](../../api/grid/exportGroupCaptionEventArgs/#captiontext) property in the [exportGroupCaption](../../api/grid/#exportgroupcaption) event.

 {% if page.publishingplatform == "typescript" %}